mariadb-corporation/MaxScale/Release-Notes/MaxScale-1.1-Release-Notes.md

 * Service init script is missing after upgrade from 1.0 in RPM-based system.
 Can be fixed by reinstalling the package ('yum reinstall maxscale' or 'rpm -i --force /maxscale-1.1.rpm')

-* Binlog Router Plugin is compatible with MySQL 5.6 and MariaDB 5.5
+* Binlog Router Plugin is compatible with MySQL 5.6
-  Binlog Router Plugin compatibility with MariaDB 10 is alpha
+  Binlog Router Plugin currently does not work for MariaDB 5.5 and MariaDB 10.0

 * LONGBLOG are currently not supported.